 Deciding when to do strategic planning and what you should focus on as part of your planning process really depends on where what your organization is dealing with in the present.

-Why and when to do strategic planning really depends on how concerned your team is with being reactive and proactive to changes in the business environment.
+Deciding when and why to work through strategic planning really depends on your industry and how concerned your team is with being proactive (versus reactive) to changes in the business environment.

-We've worked with many clients who were wondering why they do strategic planning- and here are some use cases and benefits they got from it.
+We've worked with many clients who were wondering why they do strategic planning.
+Here are some use cases and benefits they got out of the strategic planning process:

-We all know that Facebook and Mark Zuckerberg know what they are doing when it comes to a business strategy that works; They went against conventional wisdom when starting off and focused on acquiring users instead of revenue generation.
+Facebook and Mark Zuckerberg know what they are doing when it comes to a business strategy that works - They went against conventional wisdom when starting off and focused on acquiring users instead of jumping straight into revenue generation.
 This long term strategy has allowed them to gain huge amounts of market share and become the de-facto social network .